Encountering Secular Humanist Proselytizers*

 You should realize that you will be living in a culture dominated by this “religion”, Secular Humanism.
 You could actually say that it is the state religion in that it is the mandatory view in the state school.
 Most of the people you meet also, regardless of their political persuasions, will be thoroughly indoctrinated into this religion, or worldview.
 And in keeping with the history of established religions, that is to say, “state religions”, it is wholly intolerant of opposing belief systems.

 Man, as it turns out, must order his existence according to a framework of “truths” that have a source.
 Find the source of a man’s “truth” and you will find the object of his faith.
-As man orders his life around his “truths” he attempts to answer the larger questions of life concerning his purpose and eternal destiny.
+As man orders his life around his “truths”, he attempts to answer the larger questions of life concerning his purpose and eternal destiny.
 The secular humanist looks to his own mind for those answers.
-And since his mind lacks the knowledge to answer them, makes them up, then presents his make believe as “science”, into which he throws himself with blind faith.
+And since his mind lacks the knowledge to answer them, he makes them up, then presents his make-believe as “science”.
+And into this so-called science he throws himself with blind faith.
 But that does not stop him from resorting to ridiculing you about your faith.
-No, he will be happy to do that.
 What man, for example, can the secular humanist point to who has gone to the grave to observe what happens there and then returned to inform us?
 No one of course.
-That would be absurd.
+That would be absurd to him.
 So he must therefore resort to faith concerning our ultimate destiny beyond the grave.
 And to console himself, he must convince all others to do the same.
-His faith is that he lives in a materialistic naturalistic world and that he will simply cease to exist once his “machine” begins to decompose.
-Or, even if there were an experience to be had beyond the grave, it would certainly not be one in which he will be held to account for any wrong he did in this life.
+His faith is that he lives in a materialistic naturalistic world and that he will simply cease to exist once his body begins to decompose.
+Or, he might concede that its possible that there is life after death, but even if there were an experience to be had beyond the grave, it would certainly not be one in which he will be held to account for any wrong he did in this life.
 How does he know this?
 Faith.

-So what about this guilt and forgiveness?
+So what about the Secular Humanist’s guilt and forgiveness?
 Well, in “the community” there is none.
 Oh, they will tell you that you have no need to feel guilty for anything and that such feelings in themselves are sinful.
 And that works well as far as your relationship with “the community” goes, just don’t ever disagree with it.
-If you do you will realize very quickly that you actually can sin as a secular humanist.
+If you do you will realize very quickly that sin is as big a part of Secular Humanism as it is with any other religion.
 Sure, you may repent of your sin and realign your thinking with “the community” I suppose.
 But if you do, don’t be surprised if you find yourself doing dreadful things in the name of good.
 The history of righteousness based on man’s best ideas is a history of evil deeds.

 God says that man’s righteousness is as filthy rags.
 He says that no man does good, no not one.
 He says that man is lost and in need of salvation.
 Paul had this to say about unsaved people as he spoke of their condition prior to salvation: